 The Ex Libris implementation strategy leverages the extensive implementation experience, as well as the experience and technical knowledge of our staff, to bring Ex Libris solutions into production efficiently and effectively.

-The timeframe for a campusM implementation is approximately three to four months, depending on the complexity of the integrations and the number of unique profiles to be implemented.
-The project duration is defined in the contract.
-A high-level project plan indicating the major milestones is prepared and agreed upon by both sides.
+The timeframe for a campusM implementation is approximately three months, depending on the complexity of the customer scope, the number of unique profiles to be implemented and the readiness of the customer to provide the required pre-requisite inputs.
+A project plan indicating the major milestones is prepared and agreed upon by both sides.
 This plan serves as a commitment for the customer and Ex Libris to allocate the relevant resources, complete assigned tasks, and meet agreed upon deadlines for the implementation of campusM.

 When the implementation project moves into production, the customer will have access to a Customer Success Manager (CSM) who will be provided a detailed handover from the implementation team to understand the customer’s goals, objectives, and implementation configurations.
 The CSM’s role is to ensure that the customer continues to succeed and make the most from the platform.